Living-with-machines/DeezyMatch/README.md

 `dataset_path` specifies the dataset to be used for finetuning.
 For this example, we use the same dataset as in training however, other datasets are normally used to finetune an already trained model.
 The paths to model and vocabulary of the pretrained model are specified in `pretrained_model_path` and `pretrained_vocab_path`, respectively.

-Similarly, the same can be done via command line:
+The same can be done via command line:

 ```bash
 DeezyMatch -i ./inputs/input_dfm.yaml -d dataset/dataset-string-similarity_test.txt -m finetuned_test001 -f ./models/test001/test001.model -v ./models/test001/test001.vocab
 ```

-(Note that it is also possible to add the argument `-n 100` to only use the first 100 rows for fine-tuning.
-In the above command, we use all the rows.)
+(Note that it is also possible to add the argument `-n 100` to the above command to only use the first 100 rows for fine-tuning.
+In this example, we use all the rows.)

 A new fine-tuned model called `finetuned_test001` will be stored in `models` directory.
 To fine-tune the pretrained model, two components in the neural network architecture were frozen, that is, not changed during fine-tuning (see `layers_to_freeze` in the input file).
-When running the above command, DeezyMatch lists the parameters in the model and whether or not they will be used in training:
+When running the above command, DeezyMatch lists the parameters in the model and whether or not they will be used in finetuning:

 ```
 ============================================================